Antony Barnett: Channel 4

 In 2007, Barnett joined Channel 4 as a reporter for its current affairs series Dispatches.
 He has since led and presented over 50 investigative documentaries for the channel.

-Barnett's undercover investigation "The Battle for the Labour Party", which aired in September 2016, revealed how hard left extremists were infiltrating the Labour Party through Momentum.
+Barnett's undercover investigation "The Battle for the Labour Party", which aired in September 2016, asserted that hard left figures were platformed in the Labour Party through Momentum.
 It won the British Journalism Award in 2017 for political journalism.

 Barnett's political investigations also include two exposes of how former cabinet ministers offered favours to companies in return for large fees.
 Both "Politicians For Hire" documentaries were shortlisted for the RTS Television Awards Current Affairs category, in 2011 and 2016.

 Barnett's documentary for Dispatches, "Starbucks & Nespresso: The Truth About Your Coffee", investigated child labour in Guatemalan coffee farms. won the 2020 Association for International Broadcasting's Politics and Business award and was shortlisted for the 2020 British Journalism Awards.
 The documentary was the subject of international press coverage after Oscar-winning actor George Clooney (who had been Nespresso's brand ambassador since 2006) commented on the findings.
 Barnett followed up his coffee investigation in 2022 by travelling undercover to Ghana to expose how farms supplying cocoa beans to Cadbury (owned by Mondelez) were using illegal child labour.